atulsingla82/ideaJot/README.md

 A CRUD app to "jot" down any ideas for your projects.

-NodeJS , Express , MongoDB , HandlebarsJS, PassportJS Authentication,BcryptJS
+NodeJS , Express , MongoDB , HandlebarsJS, PassportJS Authentication, BcryptJS , Bootstrap4

 https://polar-escarpment-44455.herokuapp.com/